psyris page creation help ... tips and explanations

 Q. What should I say in the bio section?

-Some people advise that you should decscribe your "ideal" client or how you go about conducting treatment.
+Some people say that you practice statement should decscribe your "ideal" client or how you go about conducting treatment.

-My view is that you should start by describing yourself.
+I think you should start instead by saying at least a few words about yourself.
 I think that people want to know who you are, and not how you feel about therapy.
 I believe that people actually want to know about your background and experience.

 Q. What should I say about the services I provide?

-A. Tell people what you do.
-Bear in mind the difference between what you do and who you do it with, or for what purposes you do these things.
+Tell people what you do.
+Bear in mind the difference between what you do and who you do it with.

 Q. What should I say about my areas of expertise?